Here's Why Your Safety Switch Keeps Tripping

 Ensure a qualified electrical contractor repairs every wiring issue and safety switch installation.
 As a result, electrical shock risks will be reduced significantly, and the home’s electrical safety dramatically increases.

-Testing a safety switch is easy, and electricians recommend testing each one every three months.
+Testing an RCD is easy, and electricians recommend testing each one every three months.
 Here’s what to do:

-• If the power has not been cut to the connected circuit, your home is not protected.
+- If the power has not been cut to the connected circuit, your home is not protected.
 Therefore, it’s time to call in an electrician.
-They can replace a faulty safety switch with ease.
+They can replace a faulty RCD with ease.
 Your on-site expert can also test and investigate for the source of the fault.

 After testing, wait two to three minutes before resetting to avoid possible appliance damage.